 If you want a simple way to cook a great steak dinner, then look no further than the following recipe.

-It places the steak in foil with veggies and potatoes and slow cooks for 90 minutes until everything is deliciously tender.
+It places the meat in foil with veggies and potatoes and slow cooks for 90 minutes until everything is deliciously tender.

 The secret ingredient is powdered onion soup, which is used as a dry rub.

 Check this simple recipe out here:

 This one will really make your mouth water!
 A slow-cooked beef stew made from diced beef Shoulder steaks.

 A rich gravy, plenty of vegetables, and a good helping of rosemary, thyme, and Worcestershire sauce will mean you keep coming back to this recipe again and again.

 Head here to see how rich it really is:

 The Shoulder steak is an underrated cut that can deliver a great hit of beefiness in many guises, and still deliver great value for money.

 While it is showing up less and less as it makes way for newer and more exciting cuts, it is still out there and available.

 Regardless of what shoulder cut you choose, you are sure to enjoy them all as they really do deliver on the flavor front.